QuTech-Delft/OpenQL/docs/installation.rst

 Conda package
 ^^^^^^^^^^^^^

-Openql can be installed as a conda package (currently on Linux and Windows) by:
+OpenQL can be installed as a conda package (currently on Linux and Windows only) by:

 ::

     conda install -c imran.ashraf openql

-conda packages can also be built locally by using the recipie available in conda-recipe directory, by running the following command from OpenQL directory:
+Conda packages can also be built locally by using the recipe available in the conda-recipe directory, by running the following command from the OpenQL directory:

 ::